 I work on all this and more with private clients and students in The Female Energy Equation™.
 You can check out those very same steps in my free guide, The Female Energy Equation™ Roadmap (here).

 What if progesterone levels are low?
 Or progesterone resistance is present?

 If you are a perimenopausal woman, increasing progesterone levels naturally can be tricky.
 As you move closer to menopause, cycles become more irregular due to ovarian failure leaving progesterone levels fluctuating but consistently lower.
 For many women in the early stages of perimenopause, simply optimizing nutrition, exercise and managing stress can bring estrogen and progesterone into balance to eliminate symptoms of estrogen dominance.

-As women progress through perimeopause, progesterone will continue to drop off.
+As women progress through perimenopause, progesterone will continue to drop off.
 When this happens, I still recommend doing everything possible to bring estrogen to normal levels.
 Once these things have been addressed, If symptoms of estrogen dominance are still unmanageable, then some women may choose to supplement with bio-identical progesterone.

-While I believe that bio-identical progesterone can be useful and effective, it is not within the scope of my practice, it is not my first recommendation for women in perimenopause who have not made nutrition and lifestyle changes to manage stress, optimize detoxification and support hormone production and metabolism.
+While I believe that bio-identical progesterone can be useful and effective, it is not within the scope of my practice, and it is not my first recommendation for women in perimenopause who have not made nutrition and lifestyle changes to manage stress, optimize detoxification and support hormone production and metabolism.
 My clients address each of these in The Female Energy Equation™ to optimize their hormonal health, and frequently this is all that is needed for successful hormone balance in perimenopause.